kubernetes-sigs/gateway-api/site-src/api-types/backendtlspolicy.md

 All Gateway API Routes that point to a referenced Service should respect a configured BackendTLSPolicy.

-## Gateway Backend TLS Configuration

-??? example "Experimental Channel since v1.1.0"

-    These fields were added to Gateway in `v1.1.0`
-The Gateway specification now includes a new backendTLS field that allows configuration of TLS settings when the Gateway connects to backends.
-This provides a default configuration for all backend Services.
-It is important to note that if a BackendTLSPolicy is attached to a specific Service, it will override the backendTLS configuration on the Gateway.
-This functionality enables the specification of client certificates that the Gateway should use when establishing TLS connections with backends.
-The backendTLS configuration consists of a single field:

-- [ClientCertificateRef][clientCertificateRef] - References an object containing a Client Certificate and its associated private key

 ## Spec

 The specification of a [BackendTLSPolicy][backendtlspolicy] consists of: